turbomerr/Session-Auth1/README.md

 - **EJS**: Templating engine used for rendering dynamic HTML pages.
 - **Express-Session**: Middleware used for managing sessions.
 - **Cookies**: Used for storing session identifiers on the client side.
-- **MongoDB**: NoSQL database used for storing user data and session information.
 - **Mongoose**: Object Data Modeling (ODM) library for MongoDB and Node.js, used to interact with the MongoDB database.